Lucas-Polo/Personal_Website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Computational electromagnetics
+  - Optimization techniques
+  - Artificial intelligence
   - Fully-metallic antennas
-  - Active antenna arrays
   - Additive manufacturing
-  - Optimization techniques

 # Education to show in About widget
 education: